Connect with us

 Some Dolby Atmos titles are only available on specific streaming services but many are available on all three.
 A-Ha’s Dolby Atmos mix of the classic “Take On Me” is currently available on all three services.

 For Android TV we can confirm that the NVidia Shield can output Dolby Atmos on TIDAL.
 The TIDAL App on Amazon FireTV supports Dolby Atmos on the company’s FireTV Stick 4K, FireTV Stick 4K Max, FireTV Stick Gen 3, and FireTV Cube.
-If you’ve got an AppleTV 4K box, you can use the TIDAL app on that device to pass Dolby Atmos to a compatible soundbar or receiver and speakers.
+If you’ve got an AppleTV 4K box, you can use the TIDAL app on that device to pass Dolby Atmos to a compatible soundbar or receiver and speakers using an HDMI cable.
 And if you have an LG Smart TV made in or after 2018, the TIDAL App on those TVs supports Dolby Atmos output.
 As of May 2024, Dolby Atmos content from TIDAL is not yet supported on any Roku stick, Roku streaming box or Roku TV.

 dolby-atmos-tidal-900